cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 If multiple types of keys are to be used, consideration should be given to how these types would be represented in the specific programming environments that are to be used.
-For example, in JavaScript objects, a key of integer 1 cannot be distinguished from a key of string "1".
-This means that, if integer keys are used, the simultaneous use of string keys that look like numbers needs to be avoided.
-Again, this leads to the conclusion that keys should be of a single CBOR type.
+For example, in JavaScript Maps, a key of integer 1 cannot be distinguished from a key of floating 1.0.
+This means that, if integer keys are used, the protocol needs to avoid use of integer-valued floating-point keys in the same map.

 Decoders that deliver data items nested within a CBOR data item immediately on decoding them ("streaming decoders") often do not keep